Choose another writer in this calendar:

 "The more you study religion, the more you see it is ridiculous," El Saadawi said once in an interview. ('Keeping the Faith' by Orlando Crowcroft, Newsweek International, June 22, 2018) Her play, God Resigns at the Summit (2006), portrayed (among other characters) God and Prophet Muhammad.
 Noteworthy, El Sadaawi was fully aware that it is forbidden to represent them in a figurative fashion on stage in Muslim countries.This work created an immediate uproar and the police ordered the publisher to burn the work.
 "While El Saadawi's main concerns, as a feminist writer, are usually women's issues, in this play she combines feminists's resentments of patriarchy, represented in God and his prophets's sexism, with a strong critical stance towards organized religions.
 Her criticism implies that religions are all man-made constructions that the modern person should interrogate."
 (Dina Amin, in African Theatre 10: Media & Performance, guest editor David Kerr, reviews editor Jane Plastow, 2011, p.
 153)

-El Saadawi has been a regular columnist for Al-Ahram, a government newspaper.
+El Saadawi was a regular columnist for Al-Ahram, a government newspaper.
 After President Obama's speech in Cairo in June 2009, she wrote: "They applauded strongly when he said that Muslim women should wear the veil if they choose to wear it.
 As if veiling (or nakedness) is something to be chosen!
 As if oppression is something to be chosen by the oppressed."
 At the age of 79, she joined the Tahrir Square protesters calling for Mubarak's resignation.
 She stated in an interview that Mubarak should be put on trial "for the robbery, for making Egypt a poor country".
 (Democracy Now!, February 10, 2011) El Saadawi welcomed the downfall of the Muslim Brotherhood's leader Mohammed Morsi, who won the presidential election of 2012.

 of Literature Award (1974), Literary Franco-Arab Friendship award